-When a member of staff becomes concerned or is made aware that bullying may be taking place, it is shared with all members of staff and minuted in the Behaviour Book in the head teacher's office.
+When a member of staff becomes concerned or is made aware that bullying may be taking place, it is shared with the safeguarding team and recorded on CPOMs.
+Relevant members of staff are made aware.
 It is then followed up in the following way:

-- All pupils involved are monitored by staff and the class teacher gathers monitoring evidence. - The evidence is shared with parents. - If concerns are not substantiated no further action is taken. - However, substantiated incidents will be discussed with a senior member of staff and the parents of the pupils involved. - Class teacher, senior member of staff and parents work together to implement strategies to resolve the situation (see below) - Strategies are monitored by the class teacher and senior member of staff.
-Strategies and minutes of meetings are kept in the Behaviour Book in the head - Strategies and minutes of meetings are kept in the Behaviour Book in the head teacher's office.
+- All pupils involved are monitored by relevant staff and the class teacher gathers monitoring evidence. - The evidence is recorded. - If concerns are not substantiated no further action is taken apart from our usual regular teachings of friendship and relationships - However, substantiated incidents will be discussed with a senior member of staff and the parents of the pupils involved. - Class teacher, senior member of staff and parents work together to implement strategies to resolve the situation (see below) - Strategies are monitored by the class teacher and senior member of staff. - Strategies and minutes of meetings are recorded on CPOMs.